Local

 These structural deficiencies adversely impact all types of councils.
 However, counties face a number of unique challenges which amplify these issues.
 Our ageing demographics and large rural geographies create additional costs in service delivery, while issues of rural poverty, deprivation and poor social mobility are overlooked and under recognised in funding settlements.
 As a result of outdated funding formulae, counties have been historically the lowest funded councils, receiving £410 core funding per head this financial year, compared to an England average of £571.
 This historic underfunding, and an over reliance on council tax rises to fund services, also means the average Band D council tax rate in counties is 15% higher than the national average.

 County councils have also benefited least from the introduction of business rates retention and New Homes Bonus due to the disproportionate tier share for district councils, with many councils left worse off.
 The County Councils Network has raised concerns over whether business rates are a fair way to fund demand-led services, with little correlation between income, expenditure, and service need.
 Consultations on the future of these funding streams were undertaken by the previous government.
 Most importantly, considerable positive progress was made under previous administrations on introducing a ‘fair funding review’.
-The County Councils Network broadly supported the direction of travel of these reforms, but ultimately no changes have been introduced.
+The County Councils Network broadly supported the direction of travel of these reforms, but ultimately no changes were introduced.

-The County Councils Network proposals set out that an incoming government should seek to undertake a review of relative needs and resources, building on proposals put forward in the previous government's 2019 consultation.
+However, over the medium-term, our proposals below set out that the new government should seek to undertake a review of relative needs and resources, building on proposals put forward in the previous government's 2019 consultation.
 Alongside this, the government should seek to reform both business rates and New Homes Bonus, ensuring at a minimum that business rates growth is reset, while county authorities receive a more appropriate share of income.

 curved line with half-rounded rectangle on the end